dmsl/anyplace/README.md

 - Web: The source code of Anyplace HTML5/CSS3 Web Client (IP localization) - available soon
 - API: Available at the following URL: http://anyplace.cs.ucy.ac.cy/developers/

-Anyplace Open Source Project

-You can download the application from playstore: https://play.google.com/store/apps/details?id=com.dmsl.anyplace&hl=en

-You can view the source code for the Android Application in /android/ Compilation details can be found in the README file in /android/ReadMe/ReadMe.txt

-Anyplace Project is under the following license: